Dev4w4n/e-masjid.my/README.md

 - Hosting/Tech companies may die, but we hope that by open-sourcing this project, it will live longer for the sake of ummah.

+**We give, not take**

+- We should be contributing to the Muslim community, rather than benefiting from them, especially the Masjid.

 ##  Prerequisite
 1. Docker
 2. Java 17 (SpringBoot 3.2.0)